jiruneko/ChatGPT_api/README.md

 # ChatGPT_api

-Post and use the .txt you want to summarize using Chatgpt.
+Post and use the .txt you want to summarize using ChatGPT.